 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
 For more information, see Microsoft Azure Well-Architected Framework.

-In this reference implementation, the data is stored directly within Databricks storage for simplicity.
-In a production setting, however, you can store the data on cloud data storage such as Azure Blob Storage.
-Databricks also supports Azure Data Lake Store, Azure Synapse Analytics, Azure Cosmos DB, Apache Kafka, and Apache Hadoop.
+In this architecture, the data is stored directly within Databricks storage for simplicity.
+In a production setting, however, you should store the data on cloud data storage such as Azure Blob Storage.
+Databricks also supports Azure Data Lake Store, Microsoft Fabric, Azure Cosmos DB, Apache Kafka, and Apache Hadoop.

 Azure Databricks is a premium Spark offering with an associated cost.
 In addition, there are standard and premium Databricks pricing tiers.